MicrosoftDocs/win32/desktop-src/WinSock/notification-of-network-events-2.md

 ---
-Description: 'One of the most important responsibilities of a data transport service provider is that of providing indications to the client when certain network events have occurred.' ms.assetid: '7b60a775-ed20-4048-bd0b-9d43d090f82c'
+Description: One of the most important responsibilities of a data transport service provider is that of providing indications to the client when certain network events have occurred. ms.assetid: 7b60a775-ed20-4048-bd0b-9d43d090f82c
-title: Notification of Network Events
+title: Notification of Network Events ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Notification of Network Events